TZstatsADS/Fall2016-proj5-grp9/README.md

 + (1) Objective:
 	+ The objective of this part is to predict box office on the basis of a certain poster and give suggestions of improving attraction of it.
 + (2) Methodology:
-	+ Extract deep features to predict movie's genre, detect face/text and calculate face/text area proportion, get rgb information, and then use all these features to predict the Box of a new poster
+	+ Extract deep features to predict movie's genre, detect face/text and calculate face/text area proportion, get rgb information, and then use all these features to predict the Box of a new poster.
-        + Using the Random Forest model to predict the box level of the movie(Above 100M, Among 10M and 100M, Below 10M).
+	+ Using the Random Forest model to predict the box level of the movie(Above 100M, Among 10M and 100M, Below 10M)
 	+ By cross validation, the accuracy of this model is 60%.
 	+ Giving face/text area proportion suggestion according to 6 posters with highest box office in the movie's genre predicted by deep feature in our database.
 + (3) Interface:
 	+ Upload an upcoming poster first from local.
 Get the analysis result of this poster.